mohitpai/journey-optimizer.en/help/using/configuration/frequency-rules.md

    >
    >Messages where the category selected is **[!UICONTROL Transactional]** will not be evaluated against frequency rules.

-1. You can view the number of profiles excluded from delivery in the [Live and Global views](../reports/message-monitoring.md), and in the [email Live report](../reports/email-live-report.md), where frequency rules will be listed as a possible reason for users excluded from delivery.
+1. You can view the number of profiles excluded from delivery in the [Global report](../reports/global-report.md), and in the [Live report](../reports/live-report.md), where frequency rules will be listed as a possible reason for users excluded from delivery.

 >[!NOTE]
 >